slackapi/python-slack-events-api/example/README.rst

 =============================

-This example app shows how easy it is to implement the Slack Events API Adapter to receive Slack Events, extend it to handle the OAuth flow and respond to messages using Slack's Web API via python-slackclient.
+This example app shows how easy it is to implement the Slack Events API Adapter to receive Slack Events and respond to messages using Slack's Web API via python-slackclient.

 🤖  Setup and running the app